× Search

 • friendly and professional advice as well-educated dog owners are more responsible dog owners.

-• dog owner education to assist in the reduction of the number of acts of aggression from dogs
+• dog owner education to assist in reducing the number of acts of aggression from dogs.

 Information for dog owners (338kb pdf)